• Latest

 What are they passionate about?
 What do they enjoy doing?

-Once you know what they’re interested in, you can try to find a way to connect what you’re trying to get them to do with their interests.
+Once you know what interests them, you can find a way to connect what you’re trying to get them to do with their interests.

 For example, suppose they’re interested in music.
 In that case, you could try to find a way to incorporate music into whatever it is you’re trying to get them to do.